The Senedd has voted to support the Legislative Consent Motion for the Tobacco and Vapes Bill, marking a …

 Trading Standards confirm that intelligence from the portal has led to raids, seizures and shop closures that would not otherwise have taken place.
 Wales has built a model that is now recognised across the UK.

-By August 2025, 286 reports had already been submitted, putting Wales on track for a record-breaking year.
 This rise shows how awareness, trust and visibility have transformed public engagement and given Welsh communities a direct line into enforcement.

 No Data Found